MicrosoftDocs/edge-developer/microsoft-edge/puppeteer/index.md

      :::image type="content" source="./media/puppeteer-example.png" alt-text="The example.png file produced by example.js." lightbox="./media/puppeteer-example.png":::

-The above example demonstrates basic automation and testing scenarios that you can cover by using Puppeteer and `puppeteer-core`.
+The preceding example demonstrates basic automation and testing scenarios that you can cover using Puppeteer and `puppeteer-core`.
 For more information about Puppeteer and how it works, check out [Puppeteer](https://pptr.dev).

 <!-- ====================================================================== -->